zumerhub/airbnb-clone-project/README.md

 ### 7. Notifications
 The system sends notifications to both guests and property owners about booking confirmations, cancellations, and payment updates.
 This improves communication and enhances user experience.

+## API Security
+Securing the backend APIs is critical to protect user data and maintain trust in the platform.
+The following key security measures will be implemented:

+### Authentication

+All API requests will require proper authentication using technologies like JWT (JSON Web Tokens) or OAuth2.

+This ensures that only registered and verified users can access protected routes, preventing unauthorized access to sensitive resources.

+### Authorization

+Role-based access control (RBAC) will be implemented to ensure users only perform actions permitted to them (e.g., only hosts can manage properties).

+This prevents malicious actors from escalating privileges or modifying data they don’t own.

+### Rate Limiting

+API requests will be throttled to limit the number of requests a user or IP can make in a given period.

+This mitigates brute-force attacks, protects server resources, and ensures fair use of the system.

+### Input Validation and Sanitization

+All user inputs will be validated and sanitized to prevent SQL injection, XSS (Cross-Site Scripting), and other injection-based attacks.

+This ensures only valid and safe data enters the system.

+### Secure Payments

+All payment-related APIs will integrate with secure third-party payment gateways and enforce HTTPS communication.

+This protects financial data and ensures transactions are processed securely.

+### Why Security is Crucial

+    - Protecting User Data: Prevents identity theft and data breaches by ensuring only authorized access to sensitive user details.

+    - Securing Payments: Protects user financial information and builds trust in the platform.

+    - Maintaining Platform Integrity: Protects against abuse (spam, bots) and ensures the platform operates smoothly for legitimate users.